 Instant Pot Butter Chicken

-Instant Pot Chicken Adobo Filipino is one of those dishes that tastes like it’s complicated to make.
-It isn’t.
+Instant Pot Chicken Adobo Filipino is one of those dishes that tastes like it’s complicated to make but isn’t.
 So much wonderful flavor comes from the simple marinade.

 - 5 Cloves of Garlic pressed